RigatoniAlfredo/AsciiToVideo/README.md

 *-a/--audio*: If passed, include audio in the final video.

-*--vp9*: If passed, output WEBM using the VP9.
+*--vp9*: If passed, output WEBM using the VP9 codec.
 Otherwise, outputs in VP8.